Fox & Partners respects your privacy and is committed to protecting your personal data.

 We do not transfer your personal data outside the European Economic Area (EEA), save in relation to client matters where there is a transfer outside the EEA where we instruct other law firms or professional service firms as part of the work we have been asked to do and as agreed with you.

-As referred to at section 5 above, from time to time, we may use MailChimp and Survey Monkey (both part of the Privacy Shield which requires them to provide similar protection to personal data shared between Europe and the US – see European Commission: EU-US Privacy Shield) and Campaign Monitor, which is a company based in Australia committed to ensuring compliance with the General Data Protection Regulation.
+As referred to at section 5 above, from time to time, we may use MailChimp and Survey Monkey (both provide similar protection to personal data shared between the UK and the US) and Campaign Monitor, which is a company based in Australia committed to ensuring compliance with the General Data Protection Regulation.
 The personal data they store and manage on our behalf is not used by them for their own purposes and is processed in accordance with our instructions.

 If you are outside the EEA, your information may be transferred outside the EEA in order to provide you with our services.
 By submitting your personal information to us in this way you agree to the transfer and accessing of your information outside the EEA.